The First Wives Club: Casting

-Mandy Patinkin was initially cast as Aaron, Annie's conflicted husband, but dropped out shortly before shooting started and was replaced by Stephen Collins when he decided to leave the project in favour of his musical ambitions.
+Mandy Patinkin was initially cast as Aaron, Annie's conflicted husband, but dropped out shortly before shooting started when he decided to leave the project in favour of his musical ambitions, and was replaced by Stephen Collins.
 The role of Duarto originally went to writer David Rakoff though he was fired after only one day on set and replaced by Bronson Pinchot.
 Jon Stewart was hired to play the lover of Hawn's character Elise; however, his scenes were later cut from the final film.
 Dan Hedaya won the role of Morty, Brenda's ex-husband, over Héctor Elizondo.

-Timothy Olyphant, who had impressed with local stage work, made his screen debut as director Brett Artounian in the film.
+Jenny McCarthy was offered the role of Phoebe LaVelle but declined, stating that she did not want to portray what she described as a "dumb girl" character.
+The role was ultimately taken by Elizabeth Berkley.
+Timothy Olyphant, who had impressed with local stage work, made his screen debut as director Brett Artounian in the film, while Jennifer Dundas, following her appearance in Mrs. Soffel (1984), once again portrayed Keaton’s onscreen daughter.
 Cameos of note include Ivana Trump (who famously stated in the film, "Don't get mad, get everything."), Gloria Steinem, and Kathie Lee Gifford as themselves, as well as author Olivia Goldsmith, director Hugh Wilson as a commercial director, and Heather Locklear as the younger lover of James Naughton's character Gil.